IT-VBFK/AwesomeAssertions/docs/_pages/extensibility.md

 This is quite an elaborate example which shows some of the more advanced extensibility features.
 Let me highlight some things:

 * The `Subject` property is used to give the base-class extensions access to the current `DirectoryInfo` object.
-* `[CustomAssertion]` attribute enables correct subject identification, allowing Awesome Assertions to render more meaningful test fail messages
+* `[CustomAssertion]` attribute enables correct subject identification, allowing Awesome Assertions to render more meaningful test fail messages.
 * The variable `chain` of type `AssertionChain` is the point of entrance into the internal fluent API.
 * The optional `because` parameter can contain `string.Format` style place holders which will be filled using the values provided to the `becauseArgs`.
 They can be used by the caller to provide a reason why the assertion should succeed.
 By passing those into the `BecauseOf` method, you can refer to the expanded result using the `{reason}` tag in the `FailWith` method.
 * The `Then` property is just there to chain multiple assertions together.
 You can have more than one.
 However, if the first assertion fails, then the successive assertions will not be evaluated anymore.